commercetools/commercetools-email-retry-processor/README.md

    java -jar build/libs/email-processor.jar
    ```

 ## API endpoint

 The API endpoint should cover the following steps:

-* Fetch the current Emailobject by the given ID
+1. Fetch the current Emailobject by the given ID
-* Check if the Emailobject is in state "pending"
+1. Check if the Emailobject is in state "pending"
-* If true, send the email.
+1. If true, send the emai:
-  ** When the email delivery was successful
+    - When the email delivery was successful
-    *** Delete current Emailobject
+      - Delete current Emailobject
-    *** Set the Httpstatuscode "200" to the response
+      - Set the Httpstatuscode "200" to the response
-  ** When the email delivery fails temporarily
+    - When the email delivery fails temporarily
-    *** Set the Httpstatuscode "503" to the response
+      - Set the Httpstatuscode "503" to the response
-  ** When the email delivery fails permanently.
+    - When the email delivery fails permanently.
-    *** Set the status of the emailobject to "error"
+    - Set the status of the emailobject to "error"
-    *** Set the Httpstatuscode "400" to the response
+      - Set the Httpstatuscode "400" to the response